pbcoyle123/SAB-EarningCalls/README.md

 **Audio Analysis** (`audio_analysis/`) - Transcribes audio files from earnings calls, aligns these with existing transcript files, and creates features around the already-classified attribution labels from earlier steps so that audio features for these labels can be investigated.

-### GIVEN THE SIZE OF SOME OF THE OUTPUTTED EMBEDDING FILES AND THE AMOUNT OF RAW DATA NEEDED, ONLY SAMPLES OF DATA AND LOGS OF RESULTS ARE INCLUDED IN THE OUTPUT.
+### GIVEN THE SIZE OF SOME OF THE OUTPUTTED EMBEDDING FILES AND THE AMOUNT OF RAW DATA NEEDED, ONLY SOME SAMPLES OF OUTPUTTED DATA AND LOGS OF RESULTS ARE INCLUDED IN THE OUTPUT.

 ## Setup